Nursing Malpractice Attorney in Los Angeles

 Falling is the leading cause of injury and death in older people and affects one out of three adults aged 65 and older each year according to the Centers for Disease Control.
 Just the slightest of falls can cause serious injuries.
 A lack of checking in on patients at timely intervals may cause some patients to try and help themselves out of bed, even those who are too weak or too sick and need assistance.

 Infections are a common problem within hospitals.
 The Centers for Disease Control reported that hospital infections account for 99,000 deaths in America per year.
 Hygiene is one of the most vital practices for nursing staff.
 If nurses do not practice strict hand hygiene, infections are easily spread and can be fatal, especially if those infections are not recognized and treated quickly.

 Nurse Documentation Errors

 Documentation Errors are more common than people realize.
 Recording information relating to a patient is a very important part of being a nurse and is an essential part of the job.
 It is critically vital that a nurse records a patient’s health and drug information, medications they’ve been given, any discontinued medications, reactions to certain medications, changes in a patient’s condition, or any other pertinent information that should be in the patient’s chart.

 Get Help from an Experienced Team of Nursing Malpractice Lawyers

-Dr. Kramer is not only a licensed malpractice lawyer in California, but he is also a licensed medical doctor, so he can evaluate medical injuries caused by nursing errors in a way that few lawyers can.
+Dr. Kramer is not only a licensed medical malpractice lawyer in California, but he is also a licensed medical doctor, so he can evaluate medical injuries caused by nursing errors or nursing malpractice in a way that few lawyers can.

-If you have recently been treated by a nurse or a member of a nursing staff and you suffered an injury as a result of that care, give The Trial Law Offices of Bradley I. Kramer, M.D., Esq. a call at 310-289-2600 so we can help you get the maximum compensation for your injuries.
+If you have recently been treated by a nurse or a member of a nursing staff and you suffered a medical injury as a result of that care, give The Trial Law Offices of Bradley I. Kramer, M.D., Esq. a call at 310-289-2600 so our medical malpractice attorney can help you get the maximum compensation for your nursing negligence injuries.